 They understand the way closing usually goes in your specific real estate market, and they can help you take a strong position no matter what unusual situations come up.

 Even better, a Clever Partner Agent can help you save money at the closing table.
-You may be able to qualify for Clever Cash Back.
+You may also be able to qualify for cash back.
 You will get cash back from the home's purchase price after closing with one of our agents.
 That's your money - no restrictions on how you spend it.

 Ready to find out what Clever can do for you?
 Contact us for more information today.